Nilpotent operators and weighted projective lines: Proofs

 \emph{2.~case.} Assume that each persistent line bundle summand of $P(E)$ is from the lower bar.
 In this case $\vx\in\{\vx_1,\vx_2\}$.
 Table~\ref{tab:persistent-summands} shows that we can assume $L=\Oo(\vom)$ and $\vy=-\vom$, or $L=\Oo(4\vom)$ and $\vy=\vx_2$.
 In these cases again the condition $2\vy+2\vom-\vx\not\geq 0$ holds. \end{proof}

 \begin{proposition} Let $X\in\vect\XX$ be indecomposable such that $\Phi X=0$.
 Then $X\in\Ff$. \end{proposition} \begin{proof} If $X$ is a line bundle this is clear.
 Assume $\rank X\geq 2$.
 By Lemma~\ref{lemma:exists-map-from-AB} we obtain a morphism $u\colon E\ra X$ where $E$ is an Auslander bundle and $u\not\in [\Ll]$.
-By Lemma~\ref{lemma:zero-phi-of-map-from-AB} we get $0\neq\Phi u\colon\Phi E\ra\Phi X$, in particular $\Phi X\neq 0$. \end{proof} Let $\si_i$, $i=1,2,3$, denote the shift (line bundle twist) $E\mapsto E(\vx_i)$.
+By Lemma~\ref{lemma:zero-phi-of-map-from-AB} we get $0\neq\Phi u\colon\Phi E\ra\Phi X$, in particular $\Phi X\neq 0$. \end{proof} Let $\si_i$, $i=1,2,3$, denote the degree shift (line bundle twist) $E\mapsto E(\vx_i)$.
 Then the isomorphism classes of line bundles decompose into $6$ orbits under the action of the group $\langle\si_3\rangle$. \begin{corollary} Let $X$ be an indecomposable bundle of $\rank X\geq 2$.
 Then the projective cover $P(X)$ of $X$ admits a persistent line bundle as a direct summand.
-Moreover $P(X)$ admits line bundle summands from at least four pairwise distinct $\langle\si_3\rangle$-orbits. \end{corollary} \begin{proof} Since $\Phi(X)=0$ if and only if $P(X)$ contains a persistent line bundle, the first claim immediately follows.
+Moreover $P(X)$ admits line bundle summands from at least four pairwise distinct $\langle\si_3\rangle$-orbits. \end{corollary} \begin{proof} Since $\Phi(X)\neq0$ if and only if $P(X)$ contains a persistent line bundle, the first claim immediately follows.
+Concerning the last claim we recall that the class of $\vom$ generates $\LL/\ZZ\vx_3$ which is cyclic of order $6$ and that the classes of $0$ and $2\vom$ represent the persistent members of $\LL$.
 For each integer $n$, then also $P(X)(n\vom)=P(X(n\vom))$ contains a persistent line bundle.
-Recall that the class of $\vom$ generates $\LL/\ZZ\vx_3$ which is cyclic of order $6$ and that the classes of $0$ and $2\vom$ represent the persistent members of $\LL$.
 Let $U$ be the subset of $\LL/\ZZ\vx_3$ corresponding to the $\langle\si_3\rangle$-orbits of line bundles in $P(X)$.
 By the above, for each integer $n$ the set $U$ must contain $n$ or $n+2$.
 As is easily checked this implies $|U|\geq 4$, proving the claim. \end{proof} Actually there are, up to cyclic permutation, just two possibilities for a four-element subset $U$ as above, given by the two following patterns, where a black dot indicates membership in $U$.